cinch-project/docs/index.md

 layout: home
 nav_order: 1
 ---

+{: .warning}
+Cinch is in development.
+It is not ready for production.
+This documentation is a work in progress.

 Cinch is a database migration system, designed to be extendable and configurable while maintaining simplicity.
 {: .fs-6 .fw-300 }